writethedocs/www/README.md

 ### Code Architecture

-All of the generated website lives inside the `docs` directory, but many files outside the `conf/` directory are just static RST just like any other Sphinx project.
+All of the generated website lives inside the `docs` directory, but many files outside the `conf/` directory are just static RST like any other Sphinx project.

 All RST files are rendered with [Jinja](https://jinja.palletsprojects.com/), which allows the use of Jinja tags in all of them.
 A few custom Jinja filters are available for things like generating photo paths for speakers.